 - Audio-only capture mode: disable preview, stream from background, no video in output stream.

-- Other platform-specific features like OTG USB and background streaming are listed on Android and iOS pages.
+Other platform-specific features are listed on Android and iOS pages.

-Larix Screencaster free app
+Larix Screencaster app

 Both Android and iOS allow capturing the screen of user device, so Larix Screencaster captures it and uses streaming capabilities of Larix library to encode and stream it.